microsoft/botbuilder-js/libraries/botbuilder-core/README.md

-This library contains most of the core functionality for [Botbuilder](https://github.com/Microsoft/botbuilder-js/tree/master/libraries/botbuilder), but without any dependency on Node.
+This library contains most of the core functionality for [Bot Builder](https://github.com/Microsoft/botbuilder-js/tree/master/libraries/botbuilder), but without any dependency on Node.
 As a result, this version can be used to build bots that run complete in a browser.

 Unless you are building a bot _without Node_, we recommend that you `botbuilder` your app